OpenAgenda/oa-public/README.md

 we use the git commit messages to **generate the change log**.

 ### Commit Message Format

+> For use the changelog generator, you need to install `@openagena/conventional-changelog-oa` globally (only for lerna before v3.0.0 )

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: